-If the video or audio track is in English, Crowdscriber can pull the Auto-Captions if they are available..
-For YouTube videos the content creator has to allow auto-captions on YouTube, if they do, we can grab them.
+If the video or audio track is in English, Crowdscriber can pull the Auto-Captions if they are enabled.

 So what's the deal with auto-captions?

 Auto-captions are pulled from YouTube or Google.
-Their A.I. listens to the audio and coverts the speech-to-text....but it is not always accurate.
+They convert speech to text by applying an algorithm to the audio...but it’s not always accurate.